zamanianlab/ZamanianLabDocs/docs/protocols/wormviz/wormviz.md

 2. Adjust the camera on the stand so that the bottom of the camera holder is even with the red mark labeled "24 WP"

-3. Open the camera aperture all the allow as much light in as possible.
+3. Open the camera aperture all the way to allow as much light in as possible.
 The camera will be focused later.

-2. Turn on the red LED power source to the highest setting.
+2. Turn on the red LED power source and adjust it to the highest intensity.

-3. In IC Capture, select the camera which should open an image pane and show a new set of toolbars.
+3. In IC Capture, select the camera to use; this should open an image pane and show a new set of toolbars.

     ![Toolbar Settings](img/toolbar.png)